hubo1016/vlcp/doc/source/asynccore.rst

    retvalue = container.retvalue[0]

-See :py:class::`vlcp.event.runnable.RoutineContainer` for all the useful methods.
+See :py:class:`vlcp.event.runnable.RoutineContainer` for all the useful methods.

 .. _vlcpscheduler: